 5 Things to Know About the iOS 14.4 Update

-Apple’s confirmed a new iOS 14.4 update and the software is heading into beta testing ahead of its release for iPhone.
+Apple’s confirmed a new iOS 14.4 update and the software is currently in beta testing ahead of its release for iPhone.

 iOS 14.4 is another milestone release for iOS 14 which means it will probably bring a mix of new features, security enhancements, and bug fixes for lingering issues.